CodeGoat24/LiFT/README.md

 If you have any comments or questions, please open a new issue or feel free to contact [Yibin Wang](https://codegoat24.github.io).

 ## 🖊️ Citation
-If you find this work useful or relevant to your research, please kindly cite our paper:
+🌟 If you find our work helpful, please leave us a star and cite our paper.

 ```bibtex
 @article{LiFT,